 In seventh grade, Melissa landed her first stage role as the ghost of a dead silent movie star in Our Guests Are Ghosts.
 Later that year, Melissa entered the Davey Junior High School Talent Show and took home the $50 First Place Prize.
 She also began singing with the school’s jazz ensemble and would continue with them throughout high school.

 Throughout high school, Melissa continued to develop and explore her talents and interests.
-She was the vocalist for the jazz ensemble, editor of the school newsmagazine, secretary of the International Thespian Society, and valedictorian of her graduating class.
+She was the vocalist for the jazz ensemble, editor of the school newsmagazine, and valedictorian of her graduating class.
 During her sophomore year, Melissa’s performance at the Ohio Solo & Ensemble Competition earned her an invitation to sing with an all-Ohio choir that toured Europe the following summer.
-She was also a member of her school’s elite vocal ensemble, accompanist for the choir, statistician for the varsity football team, and a puppeteer for Kids on the Block, a troupe that works with disabled students to help promote awareness.
+She was also served as accompanist for the choir, statistician for the varsity football team, and a puppeteer for Kids on the Block, a troupe that works with disabled students to help promote awareness.

-Although Melissa loved her time at Eastman studying classical music, she still felt the pull of musical theatre.
-After working for one year upon graduation at a small, not-for-profit theatre, she was still unsure of which direction to take, so she opted to earn her master’s degree while she figured it out.
+Although Melissa loved her time at Eastman studying classical music, she found herself working in musical theatre.
+After performing for one year upon graduation at a small cabaret theatre, she was still unsure of which path to take, so she opted to earn her master’s degree while she figured it out.
 She moved to North Carolina to study voice at the University of North Carolina at Greensboro, where she performed in both theatre and opera productions.
-And while studying opera at UNCG, she learned that she loved sweet tea, Southern hospitality, mild winters, and most of all, musical theatre.
+And while studying opera at UNCG, she learned that she loved sweet tea, Southern hospitality, mild winters, and musical theatre.

-Melissa also loves books, coffee, France, 1980s hair bands, English grammar, Chihuahuas, and party dresses.
-Melissa and her husband, Brian, live with their two children, Scarlett and Leo, in Athens, Ohio.
+Melissa loves books, coffee, France, 1980s hair bands, English grammar, Chihuahuas, and party dresses.
+She and her husband, Brian, live with their two children, Scarlett and Leo, in Athens, Ohio.